Alice Springs to Darwin road trip on the Stuart Highway (also

 (Aboriginal Culture) (Aboriginal Self Discovery)

-offering a great way to enjoy this ancient landscape.
-One of the
+Camping is permitted within the Reserve (fees apply), offering a great way to enjoy this ancient landscape.
+One of the best times to explore or photograph these unique formations is at sunrise and at sunset.

 Facilities: